ibexa/documentation-developer/docs/guide/personalization/developer_guide/tracking_api.md

 ### Click event

-When the end user opens an item/article detail, a "Click" events is sent.
+When the end user opens an item/article detail, a Click events is sent.
-The "Click" event often provides additional information about the category structure of the website.
+The Click event often provides additional information about the category structure of the website.

 !!! note